beNative/LogViewer/Readme.md

 ![TLogViewerSettings](https://github.com/beNative/LogViewer/blob/master/Images/LogViewer.TLogViewerSettings.png)

 There is also a mindmap with a technical overview of the application: [LogViewer.xmind](https://github.com/beNative/LogViewer/blob/master/Documents/LogViewer.xmind)
 You need XMind to open this document.
-You can download a free version from:
+You can download a free version from the main website: [XMind](https://www.xmind.net/).

 ## ILogger API